-‘Channeling the Mama Bear’: How COVID-19 Closures Became Today’s Curriculum Wars
+‘Channeling the mama bear’: How COVID closures became today’s curriculum wars

 Denise Pérez, a risk analyst for a bank and the mother of a high school student in Grimes, Iowa, said she worries about the issues that have been bubbling up in her district — an effort to ban a book about a transgender girl, a school board candidate denouncing critical race theory.

 “It’s confusing to me, because it’s not like parents don’t have a voice and don’t have a choice,” she said.
 “If you’re talking to your child’s teachers and you’re concerned about something, I can tell them I want them to do another book or activity.”

 But for the vocal minority, distrust of schools’ COVID-19 policies seems to have led to a desire for more control on a broader range of issues.

 “There’s a certain resentment that comes from abrupt closures of schools and all these parents being told, ‘You go deal with it; this is your job to teach your kids,’ and then they open, and one of the main talking points around schools becomes ‘How dare these parents think they have a say in schools?’” said Natalia Mehlman-Petrzela, author of “Classroom Wars: Language, Sex, and the Making of Modern Political Culture” and a historian at The New School in New York City.